Negotiation Skills In International Business

 On the other hand, show the same regarding your company: at initial meetings it is expected that a senior member is present, who represents the entire company, and gets acquainted with the potential partners.
-They are not expected to be present during all the further meetings, but at first it is of great importance that they are there.
+They are not expected to be present during all the further meetings, but at first, it is of great importance that they are there.

 Convince The Group

 Yes, hierarchy is one of the defining values in Japanese companies, but so is the group spirit.
-You should be aware of the Japanese decision making process, which is very complex and really lengthy.
+You should be aware of the Japanese decision-making process, which is very complex and really lengthy.

-Since the Japanese strive for consensus, they will spend as much time with the decision making as much is needed for consensus to be reached.
+Since the Japanese strive for consensus, they will spend as much time with the decision making as is needed for consensus to be reached.
 They will discuss over and over again, and it helps if you are aware of this, because this way you know that if you have to wait for an answer, it doesn’t necessarily have to mean it’s a no, it can easily be that they are still talking about it.

 And precisely this is the reason why you shouldn’t focus only on one person when negotiating.
 You should rather focus on the entire group, and not pick one person you want to convince.
-You want to convince all of them, since they will not agree on anything unless the entire group is fully in.
+You want to convince all of them since they will not agree on anything unless the entire group is fully in.

 The Japanese will invite you, more often than not to karaoke evenings.
 This is something really important for them, as outside of work interactions strengthen the group spirit and the personal bonds, which are essential in their work- and business culture.
-These karaoke nights often involve heavy consumptions of alcohol, which doesn’t come off as awkward the day after.
+These karaoke nights often involve heavy consumption of alcohol, which doesn’t come off as awkward the day after.
 This is their way of letting off steam, and also of forming stronger personal relationships.

 They will invite you, and if you decline, that will be seen as a sign that you are not that serious about doing business with them.
 So if there is an invitation, show no hesitation, and just dive right in!